veprimk/nornir_flask/README.md

 Create or edit a Nornir Inventory based on the given example in *hosts.yaml* and *groups.yaml* files and then simply start the application.

+### DevNet Sandbox
+The hosts.yaml file contains the details to IOS XE on CSR1000V Always-On which is available from DevNet Sandbox and that can be used to test the application.

 ## Known issues
 If you have questions, concerns, bug reports, etc., please create an issue against this [GitHub Repo](https://github.com/veprimk/nornir_flask/issues) and please make sure to include your code and the error log/traceback.